kubante/packeracci/README.md

 # packeracci
-the awesome <a href="http://packery.metafizzy.co">packery</a> with the awesome fibonacci spiral
+the awesome <a href="http://packery.metafizzy.co">packery</a> with a beautiful fibonacci spiral

 demos here: